What is the Alaska Homeschool Allotment?

 - Software: apps, digital downloads or online courses, etc.

-- Internet: MiFi devices and monthly service fees, (link to external specifics)
+- Internet: MiFi devices and monthly service fees

 - Subscription boxes: Raddish Kids, Green Kid Crafts, Kiwi Crate, Groovy Lab in a Box or Little Passports, etc.